CPR/BLS (Basic Life Support) Certification Classes Are Here! Call 682.626.5266

 7505 Glenview Drive, Suite 1, Richland Hills TX, 76180

 Legacy Healthcare Careers CNA School's convenient Mid-Cities campus is on Glenview Drive near Interstate 820 and Highway 121, southwest of the North East Mall, north of Interstate 30, east of Interstate 35W & west of Interstate 35E.

 *TWC = Texas Workforce Commission

 www.LegacyHealthcareCareers.org is our blog and sister website.
 Visit our blog site for more information!
-Legacy Healthcare Careers LLC will also be offering a certified medication aide program in the coming months.
+Legacy Healthcare Careers LLC also offers a certified medication aide program, medical assistant program and a phlebotomy technician training program in Fort Worth, Texas.

 Call our office: 682-626-5266 or 24-hr hotline: 682-313-6404